SDGforskning/sdg-strings/README.md

 An early description of these approaches can be found in [Armitage, Lorenz & Mikki (2020)](https://doi.org/10.1162/qss_a_00071).

-### When will the strings be ready to use?
+## When will the strings be ready to use?
-We aim to finish the current version of 9 SDGs within October 2022, when a version will be published on Zenodo.
+We aim to finish a version of Web of Science strings for 9 of the SDGs within October 2022, when a version will be published on Zenodo.
 We consider this a "version", rather than a finished product - it will likely be necessary with improvements after testing and over time.
 SDG 12 will come later in the year.

-### How do I use and cite these strings?
+## How do I use and cite these strings?

 Each file contains a search string for a specific SDG, broken up into phrases by target.

-The strings are formatted to be copied and pasted into the "advanced search" interface in the Web of Science Core Collection.
+The "WoS" strings are formatted to be copied and pasted into the "advanced search" interface in the Web of Science Core Collection.
 You can copy strings using the "copy" icon (two squares) that appears in the top right corner of each code block when holding the mouse over it, and paste it directly into the search box of Web of Science advanced search.
 You can then combine several phrase searches in the Web of Science interface by selecting those you have searched for in the history, and combining them with `OR`.
 The majority of strings use the "topic" field in WoS - title, abstract, author keywords, and Keywords Plus(R) - and thus begin with the code `TS`.
 In SDG14, the field "journal title" (`SO`) is used also.

 You are welcome to translate the strings into other database syntax or tools, or edit a version to fit your needs.
 We are interested in hearing about work that comes from these strings, so please consider sharing with us if you have used them!
 Our email is on the project homepage.

 When the strings are published in Zenodo, a citation file will be added to the repository.

-### Who has written these strings?
+## Who has written these strings?

 You can find contributor information at the bottom of each file.
 This lists the main authors, and any specialists who have given input.

 This work is a continuation of the strings developed for the work [Armitage, Lorenz & Mikki (2020)](https://doi.org/10.1162/qss_a_00071).
 The release v.2019-12 contains strings for SDGs 1,2,3,7,13 & 14 developed for this work during 2019, and should be the same as those deposited openly on publication (tab format, published May 2020) which can be found in DataverseNO at https://doi.org/10.18710/98CMDR.

-### How have the strings been tested?
+## How have the strings been tested?

 We have currently only tested the strings in an informal way while building.
 We plan to carry out and make available the results of more formal testing in Q1 2023.
 The orignal versions (v2019.1) were only tested for precision; we plan to test this new version for both precision and recall.

-### License
+## License

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]